Mercury(II) bromide

 Mercury(II) bromide or mercuric bromide is an inorganic compound with the formula HgBr2.
 This white solid is a laboratory reagent.
 Like all mercury salts, it is highly toxic.

 Preparation

 Mercury(II) bromide can be produced by reaction of metallic mercury with bromine.

 Reactions

 Mercury(II) bromide is used as a reagent in the Koenigs–Knorr reaction, which forms glycoside linkages on carbohydrates.

-It is also used to test for the presence of arsenic, as recommended by the Pharmacopoeia.
+It is also used to test for the presence of arsenic, as recommended by the European Pharmacopoeia.

 The arsenic in the sample is first converted to arsine gas by treatment with hydrogen.
 Arsine reacts with mercury(II) bromide: